-Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment Applies a framework to assess, develop, implement and evaluate products, programs and services.
-(D) 2.1.1 Conducts or coordinates an assessment of the environment, competitive landscape and stakeholder opinions to identify and evaluate data needed to make decisions regarding nutritional products, programs and services.
-(D) 2.1.2 Designs nutritional products, programs or services that promote consumer nutritional health, dimensions of wellness, and lifestyle management.
-(D) 2.1.3 Creates a work plan or project plan to implement nutritional programs and services or launch products.
-(D) 2.1.4 Conducts an evaluation of a product, program or service by analyzing reasons for variance from expected outcomes and implements new strategies as appropriate.
-(D) Conduct an environmental scan to determine competition of related programs, services or products.
+Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 2.1 Applies a framework to assess, develop, implement and evaluate products, programs and services.
+(D) 2.1.1 Conducts or coordinates an assessment the environment, competitive landscape and stakeholder opinions to identify an evaluate data needed to make decision regarding nutritional products, program and services.
+(D) 2.1.2 Designs nutritional products, programs services that promote consumer nutritional health, dimensions of wellne and lifestyle management.
+(D) 2.1.3 Creates a work plan or project plan to implement nutritional products.
+(D) 2.1.4 Conducts an evaluation of a product, program or service by analyzing reason for variance from expected outcomes a implements new strategies as appropria (D) conduct an environmental scan to determine competition of related programs, services or products.
 Create data collection tools (survey, focus group interview questions) to test or market new nutrition and diet product or services.
 Develop an instrument for analyzing an existing product, program or service.
 Create an evaluation tool (e.g., patient/client/consumer survey, outcome measures checklist).
 Conduct an environmental scan and SWOT analysis for a new program or service.
 Create feedback surveys and conduct focus groups.
 Identify required team members and stakeholders to develop and implement nutrition and food services, program or product.
 Project work, community project, project development project, field placement, industry field placement Coordinate and manage a community event.
 Write and present a proposal for a new program or service.
 Co-lead product testing focus groups.
 Write a report based on program, service or project evaluation data.
-Selects, develops and/or implements nutritional screening tools for individuals, groups or populations.
-(D) 2.2.1 Considers all client/patient factors when selecting, developing nutrition screening tools.
+2.2 Selects, develops and/or implements nutritional screening tools for individuals, groups or populations.
+(D) 2.2.1 Considers all client/patient factors whe selecting, developing nutrition screenin tools.
 (D) 2.2.2 Evaluates the validity and reliability of the nutrition screening tools and modifies based on current evidence-informed practice.
-(S) 2.2.3 Leads the implementation of nutrition screening tools in collaboration with other health professionals.
-(D) 2.2.4 Prioritizes care based on results of screening considering complexity of care needs.
-(D) Identify appropriate validated screening tool appropriate for the patient population.
-Develop a screening tool to determine level of care and the required nutrition and dietetics professional required to meet client/patient care needs.
+(S) 2.2.3 Leads the implementation of nutrition screening tools in collaboration with othe health professionals.
+(D) 2.2.4 Prioritizes care based on results of screening considering complexity of carneeds.
+(D) Develop a screening tool to determine level of care and the required nutrition and dietetics professional required to meet client/patient care needs.
 Coordinate community health and nutrition events.
 Educate other professionals on the use of the screening tool and indicators.
 Case studies, tool develop and evaluation, a simulation activity, field placement Develop a screening tool for high risk populations.
 Organize a community health fair.
 Develop and implement a needs assessment for community nutrition program.
 Utilize screening tool to assess risk for malnutrition.
 Identify the applicability of using a screening tool in a specific population, and/or environment.
 Modify an existing screening tool based on outcome data.